Clifton Powell: Career

-On television, Powell had the recurring roles on Roc, South Central, and Army Wives, and well as guest-starred on In the Heat of the Night, Murder, She Wrote, NYPD Blue, CSI: Crime Scene Investigation, and House.
+Around that time in the mid 2000s and continuing for the next two decades, Powell transitioned to working on many smaller, low budget, direct-to-video films as well as appearing in small guest roles on television shows.
+Powell had recurring roles on Roc, South Central, and Army Wives, and well as guest-starred on In the Heat of the Night, Murder, She Wrote, NYPD Blue, CSI: Crime Scene Investigation, and House.
 In 2016, Powell was cast as main antagonist in the Bounce TV first prime time soap opera, Saints & Sinners opposite Vanessa Bell Calloway and Gloria Reuben.

-Powell is also known for his voice acting role as Big Smoke in the action-adventure game Grand Theft Auto: San Andreas (2004).
+Powell also lent his voice for Big Smoke in the action-adventure game Grand Theft Auto: San Andreas (2004).

-In 2017, Powell appeared in the second season of My Step Kidz.

 Personal life

 Powell was born in Washington, D.C., and grew up in Mayfair Mansions in Northeast D.C.
 He attended HD Woodson Senior High School, before he transferred and graduated from the Duke Ellington School of the Arts.
 Powell is married to Kimberly, with whom he has two children.